anismiles/html-learning-adventure/docs/index.md

 But the biggest shock came in 2008 when Google - a search company! - released [Chrome](https://www.google.com/chrome/){:target="_blank"}.
 Everyone thought Google was crazy to compete with established browsers, but Chrome was so incredibly fast and simple that it quickly became the most popular browser in the world!

-#### Browser Trivia That Will Absolutely Amaze You
+#### Interesting Browser Facts

 The very first [banner advertisement](https://en.wikipedia.org/wiki/Web_banner){:target="_blank"} on the internet was just a simple rectangle that said "Have you ever clicked your mouse right HERE?
 YOU WILL" - and guess what?
 It got a 44% click rate!
 Today, if an ad gets even 1% of people to click it, that's considered successful.

-Here's something cool about [Google Chrome's logo](https://design.google/library/google-chrome-logo/){:target="_blank"}: those colors aren't random!
+Here's something cool about [Google Chrome's logo](https://design.google/library/google-chrome-logo/){:target="_blank"}, Myra: those colors aren't random!
 They're actually based on the mathematical color theory you love studying.
 The blue, red, yellow, and green represent the [RGB color model](https://en.wikipedia.org/wiki/RGB_color_model){:target="_blank"} that computers use to create all colors on screen.

 [Safari](https://www.apple.com/safari/){:target="_blank"} got its name because Apple wanted people to think of "going on a safari" to explore the internet jungle - discovering new and exciting websites like an adventure!
 And the word "browser" itself was chosen because you "browse" through information, just like browsing through books in a library or clothes in a store.